 Safe FSMs are primarily required by commercial or military-aerospace users, especially those who want to ensure that their FSMs are tolerant of single event upset (SEU) faults and continue to function correctly.

-The following procedures describe ways to ensure high reliability and fault tolerance for FSMs:
+The procedure Implementing Safe Case FSMs, on page 362, describes ways to ensure high reliability and fault tolerance for FSMs.